|

 department, in the sales team who covered BMW first and then for the

-head of the German Sales department.
+head of the German Sales department. |

 Gary Holland

-I just want to pass on my sincere
+still at HP, now in Germany | I just want to pass on my sincere

 condolences to the family and friends of Ken Olsen.
 A man I